TheSledgeHammer/2.11BSD_X44/sys/devel/README.md

 		- Rwlock: Introduction of a reader-writers lock
 		- Witness: Partial port of FreeBSD/OpenBSD's witness

-- PMAP: Clustered Page Table variant, backed by a two red-black trees.
+- PMAP: Clustered Page Table variant, backed by two nested red-black trees with hashing.

 - UFML: LOFS based filesystem layer, combined with features from HTBC.
 	- Aims to provide a Fossil + Venti inspired support to UFS, FFS, MFS & LFS.